Who We Are

 Who is Sandy Hook Promise?

 Sandy Hook Promise (SHP) is a national, nonprofit organization based in Newtown, Connecticut.
 We are led by several family members whose loved ones were killed in the tragic mass shooting at Sandy Hook Elementary School on December 14, 2012 that claimed the lives of 20 first-graders and 6 educators.
-SHP is focused on preventing gun violence (and other forms of violence and victimization) BEFORE it happens by educating and mobilizing youth and adults on mental health and wellness programs that identify, intervene and help at-risk individuals.
-SHP is a moderate, above-the-politics organization that supports sensible non-policy and policy solutions that protect children and prevent gun violence.
+Sandy Hook Promise is focused on preventing gun violence (and other forms of violence and victimization) BEFORE it happens by educating and mobilizing youth and adults on mental health and wellness programs that identify, intervene and help at-risk individuals.
+Sandy Hook Promise is a moderate, above-the-politics organization that supports sensible non-policy and policy solutions that protect children and prevent gun violence.
 Our intent is to honor all victims of gun violence by turning our tragedy into a moment of transformation.
 For more information, visit www.sandyhookpromise.org.

 Why Register as an Official SAVE Promise Club?